vszakats/hb/docs/contribs.md

 See respective authors inside the [source code](https://github.com/{{ site.repo_slug }}/tree/master/contrib).

-## gtalleg

-Allegro based virtual GT with graphic extensions.
-This GT driver uses the powerful Allegro library to create windows also Allegro library is mostly used for game programming.

 ## gtwvg

 This library can be used for pure console applications instead of `gtwvt`.